 Hogan graduated from Charleston in 1995 with a bachelor's degree in sports science.
 There, he was a three-time All-West Virginia Intercollegiate Athletic Conference selection at goalkeeper.
 He earned All-South Region honors from the National Soccer Coaches Association in both 1993 and 1994, and led the Golden Eagles to WVIAC championships in 1992 and 1994.

-Born August 22, 1972, the Monroe, N.Y., native is a 1990 graduate of Washingtonville High School.
+The Monroe, N.Y., native is a 1990 graduate of Washingtonville High School.
 He is the oldest of two and his younger sister Nancy also played collegiate soccer at Elon.
 In what little free time he has, Hogan likes to golf.

-He married former Colorado assistant coach Alli Hunt in May of 2008.
-The Hogan's welcomed their first son Declan Brady Hogan on February 11, 2010.
+He married former Colorado assistant coach and Wake Forest University soccer player Alli Hunt in May of 2008.
+The Hogans have two sons, Declan Brady and Carrig James.